 The Viper SL Ultraviolet Sterilizer must be installed horizontally.

 What should my flow rate be on my pond or fresh water aquarium?

-The optimum flow rate on your pond or fresh water aquarium is to turn over the volume of water
+The optimum flow rate for UV light water treatment on your pond or fresh water aquarium is to turn over the volume of water

 once every hour or a minimum of once every one and one half hours.
 Please also note the

 minimum flow rate requirement of 95 gallons per minute.